maxfierke/Lemu4-Hackintosh-Config/README.md

 ###Known Issues
 - Battery life is a bit shit, to be honest.
 Losses about 1% every 2-3 minutes.
-- Occasionally, the Atheros 9285 will not be detected after start-up.
-Kind of seems like the driver may have crashed.
-Restarting usually fixes it.
+- Sound quality is not that great.
+Bass is a bit too much for the speakers.
+Probably issues with the amp settings for some of the nodes.

 #How To Use
 - Install the above kexts.
-Most are available from MultiBeast.
-VoodooPS2Controller and VoodooBattery are not included in Multibeast.
+The ones not linked are available in Multibeast.
 - Copy org.chameleon.Boot.plist to /Extra
-- Compile DSDT.dsl to DSDT.aml with MaciASL or another utility.
+- Compile DSDT.dsl to DSDT.aml with MaciASL.
 Save compiled DSDT.aml to /Extra
-- Compile SSDT.dsl to SSDT.aml with MaciASL or another utility.
+- Compile SSDT.dsl to SSDT.aml with MaciASL.
 Save compiled SSDT.aml to /Extra
 - Add MacBookPro9,2 to /System/Library/CoreServices/PlatformSupport.plist, if missing.

 ###OBVIOUS DISCLAIMER: